themeum/tutor/readme.txt

 == Changelog ==

 = 1.6.5 - July 2, 2020 =
+New: Sales & Students report for the Report Add-on(Pro)
 Fixed: Quiz retry and reveal mode error for certain types of quizzes
 Fixed: Resource issue from the course page
 Fixed: Logo image size issue for frontend course builder